MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts-adb-quickstart.md

 ## Summary

 In this quickstart guide, you created a OneLake shortcut to read an Azure Databricks delta table on ADLS account.
-This shortcut is then used to analyze data using a notebook and PowerBI.
+This shortcut is then used to analyze data using a notebook and Power BI report.